anuraagbaishya/Utility-Scripts/README.md

 * A script to get xkcd comics
 * A script to check for arguments in a bash command with bash color definitions
 * A script for adding GPL text in all files of the project
+* A script for popups of live cricket score from Yahoo! cricket.

 ###Please make sure you update the README after you add a script.
 ###Please specify requirements for running the script as comments or in a separate file.